facebookresearch/hydra/website/docs/experimental/callbacks.md

         self, config: DictConfig, job_return: JobReturn, **kwargs: Any ) -> None:
         """
-        Called in both RUN and MULTIRUN modes inside a Hydra job; after running application code.
+        Called in both RUN and MULTIRUN modes, once for each Hydra job (after running application code).
         """
         ...